Persuasion with Non-Linear Preferences: Single-Dipped and Single-Peaked Disclosure

-There are close antecendents to the conditions in Theorem \ref{t:SDPD} for the simple receiver and simple sender cases.
-In the martingale optimal transport literature, \citet{BJ} introduce the notions of single-dipped/-peaked outcomes under the names ``left-curtain/right-curtain couplings,'' and show that these outcomes are optimal when the planner's (sender's) marginal utility is convex in $\theta$---a condition referred to in this literature as the ``martingale Spence-Mirrlees condition.''\footnote{More precisely, \citet{BJ} show that the unique optimal outcome is single-dipped in the translation-invariant subcase if $P'$ is strictly convex (Theorem 6.1) and in the separable subcase if $w$ is strictly convex (Theorem 6.3).
-Theorem 5.1 in \citet{HT} and Theorem 3.3 in \citet{BHT} extend this conclusion to the general case where $v(a,\theta)$ is strictly convex in $\theta$.
+There are close antecedents to the conditions in Theorem \ref{t:SDPD} for the linear receiver and state-independent sender cases.
+In MOT, \citet{BJ} introduce the notions of single-dipped/-peaked outcomes under the names ``left-curtain/right-curtain couplings,'' and show that these outcomes are optimal when the planner's (sender's) marginal utility is convex in $\theta$---a condition referred to in this literature as the ``martingale Spence-Mirrlees condition.''\footnote{More precisely, \citet{BJ} show that the unique optimal outcome is single-dipped in the translation-invariant subcase if $P'$ is strictly convex (Theorem 6.1), and in the separable subcase if $w$ is strictly convex (Theorem 6.3).
+Theorem 5.1 in \citet{HT} and Theorem 3.3 in \citet{BHT} extend this conclusion to the general linear receiver case where $v(a,\theta)$ is strictly convex in $\theta$.
 In all these papers, the marginal distribution over actions is fixed.} Earlier, in a model of \emph{partisan gerrymandering}, \citet{FH} show that, under an ``informative signal property,'' if it is optimal to assign two voter types to the same district, then all voter types in between these two must be assigned to districts with less favorable median voters.
-Partisan gerrymandering is equivalent to the simple sender case (as the map-maker cares only about winning seats, and not directly about the composition of districts), the above property of districting is equivalent to single-dippedness, and the informative signal property is equivalent to log-supermodularity of $u_\theta$.\footnote{We further investigate the connection between gerrymandering and persuasion in a companion paper, \citet{KW}.} Theorem \ref{t:SDPD} thus unifies and generalizes these disparate contributions.
+Partisan gerrymandering is equivalent to the state-independent sender case (as the map-maker cares only about winning seats, and not directly about the composition of districts), the above property of districting is equivalent to single-dippedness, and the informative signal property is equivalent to log-supermodularity of $u_\theta$.\footnote{We further investigate the connection between gerrymandering and persuasion in a companion paper, \citet{KW}.} Theorem \ref{t:SDPD} thus unifies and generalizes these disparate contributions.